Photos and Biography of Lefty Grove

 In 1929, Lefty opened "Lefty's Place" in Lonaconing.
 This gave people in the area a place to bowl, play pool and socialize with their Hall of Fame legend.

 In 1931, Lefty had his greatest season.
 He went 31-4 that year and won the American League Most Valuable Player (MVP) award.
-To the left, Lefty is shown with the MVP trophy.
+To the right, Lefty is shown with the MVP trophy.
 This trophy is currently displayed in the library in Lonaconing, MD.

-After the 1933 season, Lefty was traded to the Boston Red Sox.
+On December 12, 1933, Lefty was traded to the Boston Red Sox.
 As a result of the depression, Connie Mack was forced to part ways with many of his star players.

 To the left, Lefty is shown pitching in his Boston Red Sox uniform.
 In Boston, Lefty played with Jimmie Foxx (once again) and Ted Williams.